Black Friday is ending this Friday! 40% off with coupon CYBER40 - Sign up here

 3. expected workload

-What is expected workload in SAP SCM-EWM - Extended Warehouse Management?
+What is 'expected workload' in SAP SCM-EWM - Extended Warehouse Management?

-SAP Term: expected workload
+expected workload - Overview

-Expected workload in SAP Extended Warehouse Management (SCM-EWM) is a feature that allows users to plan and manage the workload of their warehouse operations.
+• Key Concepts: Expected workload in SAP Extended Warehouse Management (SCM-EWM) is a feature that allows users to plan and manage the workload of their warehouse operations.
 It enables users to define the expected workload for each warehouse operation, such as picking, packing, and shipping.
 This helps users to better manage their resources and ensure that their warehouse operations are running efficiently.

-To use expected workload in SAP EWM, users must first define the expected workload for each warehouse operation.
+How to use it: To use expected workload in SAP EWM, users must first define the expected workload for each warehouse operation.
 This can be done by setting up a workload profile in the system.
 The profile will contain information such as the expected duration of each operation, the number of resources required, and any other relevant information.
 Once the profile is set up, users can then assign it to each warehouse operation.
 This will allow them to track and monitor the progress of their operations and ensure that they are running efficiently.

-When setting up an expected workload profile in SAP EWM, it is important to consider the resources available in the warehouse.
+Tips & Tricks: When setting up an expected workload profile in SAP EWM, it is important to consider the resources available in the warehouse.
 This will help ensure that the profile is realistic and achievable.
 Additionally, it is important to regularly review and update the profile as needed to ensure that it remains accurate and up-to-date.

-Related SAP Glossary Terms
+expected workload - Related SAP Terms

 Rating